farmera/sare_grant/study_results_drones.md

 ###### Figure 8.
 Scatterplot of a vegetation index (NDVI) versus sucrose yield, measured in pounds of sucrose per section (PSPS).

-This plot says fewer things on its own than when compared with others.
+This plot says less on its own than when compared with other plots.
 However, viewed by itself it does indicate that correlation between recorded NDVI values and yield was strongest at 120 lbs N per acre (treatment #4).
 This is the recommended treatment for this variety of sugarcane.
 The degree of correlation is weaker for treatments both above and below this amount with the exception of 80 lbs per acre.